gaorlov/la_maquina/README.md

 ```ruby
 include LaMaquina::Notifier
 ```
-It can either notify LaMaquina about the object itself with `notifies_about :self`, or about a `belongs_to` association with the following options:
+It can either notify LaMaquina about the object itself with `notifies_about :self`, or about another association with the following options:

 * `:through`: same as rails.
-Note: expects the through object belongs_to the target object
 * `:polymorphic`: same as rails.
 Note: expects rails default target `_type` and targe `_id` fields to be present
 * `:class_name`: takes a modulized camelcased string name of the target class
 * `:class`: takes a class constant of the target class type